JoeYerardi/storytelling-with-data-2017-pivot-tables/README.md

 4. What proportion of each candidate's itemized contributions came from out-of-state?

 ### Challenge Questions
-1. Which house candidates traveled to Havana, Cuba?
+1. Which House member's office had staff travel to Havana, Cuba?
 2. Which candidate won the Rancho Bernardo consolidations?
 3. What proportion of each candidate's itemized contributions came in each month?